I was very interested in purebred dogs from the young age of 7. It was at that time, that I found a Cocker Spaniel breeder

 healthiest dog (he had epilepsy), he lived to be 14 years old and was a complete gentleman and true friend until the day that

 Since Donner and Logan, there have been many Great Pyrenees and Belgian Sheepdogs that have come and gone in my life.
-Currently,
+In 2011,

-My focus is on enjoying my pets.
+Our focus is on enjoying our pets.
 I am very lucky to have very nice, high quality, healthy dogs.
 I enjoy breeding occasionally

 and have a wonderful extended family due to the great homes that have found my puppies.
 Several homes have more than one dog